 “This has helped me a lot.
 It’s just nice being organized about tasks and then getting an award, I really like it.”

-The clinical and professional groups provided input on safety, user characteristics, strengths, potential barriers, referrer experience and tone of voice.
+Clinical and professional groups provided input on safety, user characteristics, strengths, potential barriers, referrer experience and tone of voice.

 stem4 consistently monitors user feedback via emails, social media and reviews on the App Store/Google Play.

-It has been designed with young people to ensure data and device memory/data use in their preferred device (smartphone) is not compromised.
+The Move Mood app has been designed with young people to ensure data and device memory/data use in their preferred device (smartphone) is not compromised.